natenka/pyneng-book-en/docs/source/book/15_module_re/search.rst

 Explanations for the second option:

 * in regex, all lines written via ``|`` sign (or)
-* without checking a line the match is searched
 * if a match is found, ``lastgroup`` method is checked
 * ``lastgroup`` method returns name of the last named group in regex for which a match has been found
 * if a match was found for ``device`` group, the value that fells into the group is written to ``device`` variable